just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Pseudo-Random-Numbers.rst

     - :21,43,87: Good job.
 Now you see how we can use a simple mathematical formula to generate a sequence of numbers.
 But does the sequence look random enough?
       :21, 43, 87: Good job.
 Now you see how we can use a simple mathematical formula to generate a sequence of numbers.
 But does the sequence look random enough?
+      :21 43 87: Good job.
+Now you see how we can use a simple mathematical formula to generate a sequence of numbers.
+But does the sequence look random enough?
       :x: Try again.
 What's 10 * 2 + 1?